miking-lang/miking-ipm/README.md

 # Getting Started

-Before you can start visualizing your models inside a web browser, you need to install the following OCaml packages using **opam**: cohttp-lwt-unix, fswatch_lwt and fswatch.
+Before you can start visualizing your models inside a web browser, you need to install Dune and the following OCaml packages using **opam**: cohttp-lwt-unix, fswatch_lwt and fswatch.
-You can use this command to install them all:
+You can use this command to install the OCaml packages:

 	opam install cohttp-lwt-unix fswatch_lwt fswatch